dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Use the Gradio API to access the GPT-J model prediction.
 + Host the Telegram bot on Hugging Face `Spaces`.

-Link to my Telegram bot [here](https://t.me/ptbgptbot) - Try it out yourself.
+Link to my Telegram bot [here](https://t.me/ptbgptbot) - Try it out.
 {{< /notice >}}